Skydivers are a peculiar bunch. I mean, you have to be a little nuts to jump out of a perfectly good airplane, right?

 Aside from their membership in the non-conformity club, these two groups have a lot in common.

 My suspicions were first confirmed at FinCon, a financial bloggers’ conference I attended in October of this year.
 Based on past years’ attendance, I knew that it attracts a high percentage of FIRE seekers & FIRE folks.
-It seemed the perfect place to deliver a presentation on this very topic.
+It seemed the perfect place to deliver a short presentation on this very topic (see below).
 As I got started, I couldn’t resist asking a question I hadn’t prepped ahead of time: I asked the audience how many skydivers there were in the room.
 At least thirty hands went up in a crowd of a few hundred people.

 Wow!
 And as non-scientific as this poll was, I couldn’t help but shout out “I knew it!”

 As far as I’m concerned, that’s A LOT of overlap compared to the general population (given 500K (0.14%) of the US population gives skydiving a shot each year).

 Are you curious about what these groups have in common?
 If so, keep reading!
 Some of it might even surprise you.

 10 Things Skydivers & FIRE Seekers Have in Common

 - Know life is not like the movies